AP Studio Art - 2-D Design

 Students will learn a weekly three-step process to art composition as they complete the two portfolios for the digital application.
 These steps are:

-PREPARATORY WORK: Approximately 4 hours of short works that sketch out the proposed work, sampling and testing visual ideas.
+PREPARATORY WORK: Sketch out the proposed work, sampling and testing visual ideas.
 Reading may be assigned during this time, as well.

-Each week, students will be required to photograph their Prep Sketching and Final Artwork, format it for viewing, and upload it to the AP Homeschoolers website for review and critiques
+Each week, students will be required to photograph their Prep Sketching and Final Artwork, self assess in share in our Google Plus group.

 Option to Audit